JarredP/Data-Visualization-with-R/Student-Mental-Health.md

-## Mental Health issues by Gender, Age, GPA, College Year and Marital Status
+# Investigation Into Mental Health issues In Students by Gender, Age, GPA, College Year and Marital Status

 After the COVID-19 pandemic, where people across the globe found themselves isolated away from loved ones in lock downs, the issue of